-Take your pen and place it against one of the long edges.
+Take a pen and place it against one of the long edges.

 When you have finished you should have an evenly wrapped tube with near flush ends.

-Leave the tube to dry and then remove your pen.
+Leave the tube to dry and then remove the pen.

 With that done you should now have a rigid tube.